KeYProject/key-docs/docs/devel/NewKeyParser.md

 *weigl, 2021-03-12*

-.. abstract:
+!!! abstract

-    This note acompnies the rewrite of the KeYParser and KeYLexer to ANTLR4.
-It explains the changes and how to deal with them on branches.
+    This note explains the rewrite of the KeyParser and KeyLexer to ANTLR4.
+It explains the background, the architecture and shows how to deal breaking changes.

 ## Background